UltraEngine/Documentation/CPP/ListenEvent.md

 ## Example

-This example shows another way to quit the program when the window is closed:
+The first example shows another way to quit the program when the window is closed:

 ```c++
 #include "UltraEngine.h"